-If you're interested in learning more, check out the project source code.
+If you're interested in learning more, you can also check out the project source code.

 1.18 Hacks

 Collected hacks using peewee.
 Have a cool hack you'd like to share?
 Open an issue on GitHub or contact me.